Images are crucial for the content to look more attractive, and engaging to users, but it is equally important in terms of Search Engine Optimization.

 We often see when the image won’t load, we get an image box with the alt tag present there.
 Alt text fits with the image and it makes the picture relevant.

-Adding appropriate alt tags to the images help your website to achieve top rankings in the search engines.
+Adding appropriate alt tags to the images help your website to rank higher in the search engine ranking pages.

 Website optimization tools or third party crawlers (screaming frog) can help in identifying which images do not have alt text or have alt text with more than 100 characters.